ThunderFly-aerospace/docs/avionics/TFUNIPAYLOAD01/index.md

 * **No firmware modification** of PX4 or ArduPilot is necessary
 * **Standardized MAVLink interface** allows inspection and logging tools (QGC, uLog, MAVSDK)
-* **Sensor abstraction**: only the payload firmware knows the sensor-specific protocol and interface
+* **Sensor abstraction**: Only the payload firmware knows the sensor-specific protocol and interface
 * **Flexible and portable**: The same approach works across multiple autopilot flight stacks

 ## Hardware Overview